pgeu/pgeu-system/README.md

 ### dev environment

-A sugested way to get started developing
+A suggested way to get started developing is to have create a `.env` based on `environment.env` and change your secrets. `.env` is in the `.gitignore` to help you keep these secret.

+Also choose 1 of the following.

 #### virtualenv